LimeChain/gosemble/docs/docs/development/toolchain-setup.md

 #### Build TinyGo by using a system-wide LLVM

 Depending on the TinyGo version you want to build, choose the correct version of LLVM.
 For example, TinyGo 0.25.0, requires LLVM 14.
+Keep in mind that even though there are some warning messages, they do not prevent builds from succeeding.
+Also, those warnings disappear with newer versions of LLVM and TinyGo.

 ```sh
 brew install llvm@14